xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- end (gil).
+Fix group center (red cross) to stayed locked in place when models are added/removed/moved from the group.
+                    Any changes to the offset values causes a full recalculation so the cross may jump if the group has changed.
 2023.06 April 10, 2023
    -- enh (keith)   Add Guitar effect
    -- enh (scott)   Add JSON endpoints getModel, getControllerPortMap, getShowFolder